Peugeot 308 SW review

 The SW benefits from the same elegant styling as its 308 hatchback brother.
 Gone are the gaping grille and awkward lines of the 307 SW, replaced by a smart nose, sharp lines and an elegant rear.
 As well as the extra bodywork behind the rear wheelarches on this estate, a wheelbase that’s 110mm longer creates more room inside.

 That also helps with its proportions.
-The SW is 332mm longer than the hatch, and the addition of the extra back windows, silver roof rails and large wraparound tail-lights means the estate arguably looks even more stylish.
+The SW is 332mm longer than the hatch, and the addition of the extra back windows, roof rails and large wraparound tail-lights means the estate arguably looks even more stylish.
 Full LED headlights are standard on Allure models and above, while the top-spec GT model adds lowered suspension and a racy bodykit to mark it out from the rest of the range.
+The 2017 facelift brought subtle but welcome styling enhancements, including a new radiator grille, with the 308 SW's nose now resembling the flash 3008 SUV as a result.

 Inside, the Peugeot has an attractive dash design.
 The high-set dials are only just visible over the small steering wheel, while the large touchscreen groups the multimedia and climate controls together to leave the centre console uncluttered.
 An electric parking brake is fitted as standard on higher-spec models, freeing space for storage.